Bright Color Interior - Design Style Guide

 Furniture & Silhouettes

-Furniture suited to a colorful interior is often simple in form, letting color do the talking.
-Clean-lined sofas, modern armchairs, and mid-century shapes are popular because their silhouettes don’t clash with vibrant shades.
-Occasionally, you’ll see curves and geometric forms—think barrel chairs or glass coffee tables with playful bases—that add softness and movement without crowding the visual field.
-Upholstered pieces in striking hues are common, but so are painted or lacquered woods.
-Modular shelving and minimalist tables ensure the focus stays on the room’s energy and joy.
+The furniture in a colorful interior is usually quite simple.
+Clean-lined sofas, modern armchairs and mid-century shapes are popular due to their silhouettes that wonât clash with vivid hues.
+Youâll sometimes see curves and shapes incorporated via pieces like barrel chairs or glass coffee tables with playful bases.
+Upholstered pieces in vivid colors are typical, as is the painted or lacquered wood furniture.
+Modular shelving and minimalist tables ensure that nothing steals the spotlight from the roomâs energy and joy.
 Statement chairs or bold lighting might serve as color anchors.
-Generally, furniture is chosen to be functional and comfortable, yet unafraid to stand out with its finish or upholstery.
+Furniture is selected based on its utility and comfort, but it is not afraid to make a statement with its finish or upholstery.

 -